joseech28/osTicket-PostInstalls/README.md

 <img src="https://imgur.com/B4KJ2Da.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-5. Configure Agents (workers)
-Admin Panel -> Agents -> Add New
-Jane and John
+5. To configure agents (workers), within the Admin Panel, navigate to the Agents tab and select Add New.
+From there, you can add new agents such as Jane and   to your system.
+Once added, you can John assign them to teams, departments, and roles as needed to ensure they have the appropriate access and permissions to complete their tasks.

 </p>
 <br />